 - In a large bowl, add flour, sugar, orange zest, baking powder, and salt.
 Stir until well combined and set aside.

-- Grate your ½ cup of frozen coconut oil into large bowl of dry ingredients.
+- Grate the ½ cup of frozen coconut oil into large bowl of dry ingredients.
+Or use food processor to pulse

 - Using dough blender, work coconut oil into flour mixture until a grainy, meal texture forms.